daaimah123/skills_matrix/README.md

 ## 📜 License

-MIT (aka do whatever you want, we're not cops)
+MIT (aka do whatever you want, I'm not the feebs)

 ## 🙏 Acknowledgements